 Maths- Maths tasks will be set on SHMW.
 These will vary between MyMaths or a choice of differentiated tasks.
 Answers to the work will be made available on the following Monday for self-marking.

 English- A reading comprehension or GPS task will be uploaded onto SMH and as with maths, answers will be made available on the following Monday for self-marking.

 Spellings- Children will be set weekly spellings appropriate to the stage of development they are at.
 These will be uploaded to SMH.

 Timestables- Please continue to practise times tables.
 This could be done using platforms such as Times Table Rock Stars.

-If you need to speak to the class teachers about any aspect of your child’s schooling, please do not hesitate to make an appointment after school.
+If you need to speak to the class teacher about any aspect of your child’s schooling, please contact the office to arrange a telephone appointment.

 Class Teacher: Miss Spain